 blog

-How to prepare your eCommerce brand for Black Friday & Cyber Monday
+How to prepare your eCommerce brand for Black Friday and Cyber Monday

-How to prepare your eCommerce brand for Black Friday & Cyber Monday
+How to prepare your eCommerce brand for Black Friday and Cyber Monday

 It’s never too early to start planning for Black Friday and Cyber Monday, one of the biggest shopping events of the year.
+In fact, some eCommerce expert plan months in advance.
 Every year after Thanksgiving, swarms of consumers flock to stores and online shops to join in on the famous five day sales weekend.

 Use forecasting technology and past sales data to determine how much stock to order ahead of Black Friday.
 Many sellers stock up on more inventory for the holiday period than they would for a normal month of sales.

 Remember that ordering and receiving your inventory takes time.
 Experts recommend ordering your BFCM inventory well in advance.
-Some eCommerce businesses order their fourth quarter inventory as early as the first or second quarter.
+Some eCommerce businesses order their Q4 inventory as early as the first or second quarter.
+See what Steve Chou, founder of My Wife Quit Her Job, has to say:

 Depending on which platform you use to host your shop, there may be additional requirements.
-For example, this year, Amazon FBA (fulfilled by Amazon) sellers need to make sure their Black Friday inventory arrives at their fulfillment center by November 15.
+For example, in 2023, Amazon FBA (fulfilled by Amazon) sellers had to make sure their Black Friday inventory arrived at their fulfillment center by November 15.
 This means you need to place your order with enough handler and shipping lead time to account for any delays that might occur.
 It’s also wise to consider the fact that the supply chain may slow as things get busier approaching the holiday season.

-It’s important to figure out your Black Friday/Cyber Monday strategy before deciding on deals and coupons and setting up advertising campaigns.
+It’s important to figure out your BFCM strategy before deciding on deals and coupons and setting up advertising campaigns.
 Not every seller has the same goals, so there’s no one-size-fits-all strategy.

 Depending on what you’re trying to achieve this year, your sales and marketing techniques will vary.